Why Are Stock Market Numbers So Wacko Right Now? | Wealthsimple

 Meanwhile, because interest rates are now lower than inflation, money sitting in a savings account is actually losing value over time.
 That drives investors to riskier assets where they at least have the possibility to make money.
 Riskier assets like... stocks.
 Which is why low interest rates tend to drive stock prices higher.

-The government has also given a lot of money to people and companies directly through programs like the Canada Emergency Relief Benefit (CERB).
+The government has also given a lot of money to people and companies directly through programs like the Coronavirus Job Retention Scheme.
 That money replaces lost income from people losing their jobs.
 So it’s mostly been spent to pay their rent, buy groceries, etc. But some of this money has been saved and put into the stock market, which increases the value of the stock market.

 The government has also given money to companies, so that those companies can keep employing people.
 These companies are more likely than most companies to be publicly traded, because publicly traded companies have pre-existing access to banks and funding, which makes it logistically easier to get money to them.
 These transfers have saved a lot of jobs, but again, more money to publicly traded companies is another thing that keeps stocks higher.